J-Leg/Tracula/README.md

-## Tracula
+## tracula
 A simple package to collect and organise game population data.
-Ideally used for batch updates for game tracking apps.
+Ideally used for creating batch processes in game tracking apps.

 ## Installation